bparanj/crystal/programming/javascript/vue/navigate.md

-Below are step-by-step instructions to set up a simple Nuxt 3 application that demonstrates basic routing, layouts, and reusable components.
+Instructions to set up a simple Nuxt 3 application that demonstrates basic routing, layouts, and reusable components.
 We’ll create a few pages to show navigation, introduce a shared layout, and use a reusable component within those pages.

-**Prerequisites:**
-- Node.js and npm installed.
-- Familiarity with a terminal/command line.

 **Steps:**